What Happens at an Independent Medical Examination?

 An IME can take several hours, depending on the extent and severity of your injuries.
 At the end of the exam, the doctor will prepare a report that your insurer will use to inform their assessment of your claim.

 Toronto motor vehicle accident lawyers helping injured victims claim accident benefits

 Refusing to attend an IME could jeopardize your right to benefits.
 If you are making a claim for insurance benefits and have been asked to attend an examination, a personal injury lawyer can give you advice and guidance about what to expect.

 At Derfel Injury Law, we have assisted hundreds of injured victims advance claims for accident benefits, and we can also help with civil claims for damages against negligent drivers.
 To speak with one of our personal injury lawyers, contact us online or call 416-847-3580 to make an appointment.
-For convenience, we can meet clients in Barrie, Whitby or Toronto.
+For convenience, we can meet clients in Toronto.